Rumpunzel/rpg-thingy/playing-the-game/skill-tests/contests.md

 # Contests

 When characters oppose each other and each of them try to achieve a different goal, then the situation calls for a contest.
-A contest is similar to a simple test, though instead of a difficulty opposing characters roll against each other and try to beat the other's effort.
+A contest is similar to a challenge, though instead of a difficulty opposing characters roll against each other and try to beat the other's effort.

 <figure>
   <img src="https://3.bp.blogspot.com/-2QqI8vSa9rQ/VKQ_ANDE7OI/AAAAAAAAEC4/XMvpPVWuUSU/s1600/10580257_10153055484583135_371744883842036670_n.jpg" alt="Magic Duel">